softwaresale/softwaresale/README.md

 I am passionate about software development and have been learning as much as I can since I was about 13 years old.

 ### Experience

+#### Duality Lab Purdue – Research Assistant (August 2020 – Present)
+* Designing research experiments supporting a project to make regular expressions easier to use by developers.
+* Implementing prototypes related to the project in Rust, C++, Java, and Python
+* Active role in project direction and decision making
+* Collecting, interpreting, and communicating results; reviewing peer-reviewed literature; and thinking empirically about software engineering

+Skills: Rust · C++ · Java · Python · Bazel · High-Performance Computing

 #### Outside Source - Software Engineering Intern (May 2023 - August 2023)
 * Developed native mobile applications for clients in the IoT device industry.
 * Learned Jetpack Compose and internal application architectures quickly during onboarding phase to continue to projects.